 After your personal details, contact info and headline, you should organize each section by order of importance in terms of how they support your career objectives and your experience -with the most important and most supportive items towards the top.

-If you are a seasoned bilingual financial analyst applying for a similar job in France than lead with your work experience followed by your languages.
+If you are a seasoned bilingual financial analyst applying for a similar job in France, then lead with your work experience followed by your languages.

 Etc. Etc. Etc.